🏎️💨 Running k6

 Using k6, you can test the reliability and performance of your systems and catch performance regressions and problems earlier, allowing you to build resilient applications that scale.

 k6 is packed with features, which you can learn all about in the documentation.
 Key features include:

-k6 users are typically Developers, QA Engineers, and DevOps.
-They use k6 for testing the performance of APIs, microservices, and websites.
+k6 users are typically Developers, QA Engineers, SDETs, and SREs.
+They use k6 for testing the performance and reliability of APIs, microservices, and websites.
 Common k6 use cases are: